GrigoriJasnovidov/password_manager/readme.txt

-This simple application allows safely keep passwords using only one master key.
+This simple application allows safely keep passwords for browser using only one master key.

-The cryptography part is based on cryptography and hashlib packages.
+For each website a user should provide alias, url and login.
+Based on url, login and secret master-key, an automatical 64 symbols password is generated using sha256 algorithm.
+The usage of master-key and hash functions forces the password to be almost random sequence of numbers and letters a-f.
+A line containing alias, url, login and generated password is added to password.gpwd file, while encrypted master-key is saved in master-key.gpwd file.
+The cryptography part is based on cryptography and hashlib packages and graphical interface relies on CustomTkinter pacakege.

 Buttons: